harshwadhawe/Ecommerce-Microservice-Project/README.md

 ### End-to-End Tests

-`test-e2e.sh` runs 59 checks against the real HTTP APIs of all five services: registration, login, JWT protection, cart ownership (401 without a token, 403 for someone else's cart), product CRUD, search, cart merging and stock limits, payment processing, and the full checkout — order created, cart emptied, order retrievable, history listed, status advanced.
+`test-e2e.sh` runs 59 checks against the real HTTP APIs of all five services (51 on the runs where the payment simulator declines, since the failure branch asserts less): registration, login, JWT protection, cart ownership (401 without a token, 403 for someone else's cart), product CRUD, search, cart merging and stock limits, payment processing, and the full checkout — order created, cart emptied, order retrievable, history listed, status advanced.
 It creates a uniquely-named user